 The programme is delivered in such a way that participants are encouraged to actively engage in their own education; honing their knowledge and skills to develop, deliver and research high-quality clinical education in their own discipline.
 It also supports the development of collaborative and scholarly attitudes towards clinical education.

 The first two years of the programme consist of three, 10-week courses.
 The Certificate year of the programme is made up of three courses that are compulsory; the Diploma year has one core course and offers a range of options for the additional two courses.
 These options allow you to develop your interests in a particular aspect of clinical education (leadership and management, research, or a self-selected topic).
-The MSc year involves a small-scale research project, conducted in your own setting, to be written up as a dissertation.
+The MSc year consists of either: three assessed courses, a quality improvement project, or a dissertation research project.
 All assignments are designed to allow you to integrate your learning to your clinical practice.